 Bring personality with talking heads video clips

 To take this one step further, incorporate sections of talking heads video into your proposal.
 This is your opportunity to show your face and your personality before you jump into the details.
-Particularly in the current coronavirus outbreak, seeing the face of the person you’re talking to can make you feel a lot more connected.
+Particularly while remote working, seeing the face of the person you’re talking to can make you feel a lot more connected.

 Consider how you’ll share your video

 Lastly, you’ll stand out by sharing your proposal in a way that makes most sense for your prospect.
-If you developed the opportunity with social selling then download your video as an mp4 or straight to YouTube to add to your LinkedIn message.
+If you developed the opportunity with social selling then download your video as an MP4 to add to your LinkedIn message.

-Alternatively, if you’ve been communicating over email, turn part of your video into a short GIF and embed it into your email linking through to the full video on YouTube or your landing page.
+Alternatively, if you’ve been communicating over email, turn part of your video into a short GIF using VideoScribe for browser and embed it into your email linking through to the full video on YouTube or your landing page.

 The repeatable trick to making video proposals faster and easier